 Mind Researches since 20th Century to the Present [in Brief]

-In 1953, a young Ph.D. student Eugene Aserinsky in U.S. discovered rapid eye movement (REM) sleep.
-During REM sleep the brain is extremely active and produces dream.
+In 1953, a young Ph.D. student Eugene Aserinsky in the U.S. discovered rapid eye movement (REM) sleep.
+During REM sleep the brain is extremely active and produces dreams.

 In the 1990s, neuroscientist Melvyn Goodale began to study people with a condition called visual form agnosia.
 Such individuals cannot consciously see the shape or orientation of objects, yet act as though they can.